AnveshW/Essence-of-MD-Simulations/README.md

-# MD-Simulations-of-RNA-molecule
+# MD Simulations of RNA molecule and Protein Complex
-Here I will give a step by step process on how to simulate an RNA molecule "8vfs".
-8vfs is a "oppF ROSE-like RNA thermometer structure" The literature on 8vfs is yet to be published and I will upload it as soon as I get updated about it.
+Here I will give a step by step methodology on how to simulate an "8vfs" and "NSP3 complex".
+8vfs is a "oppF ROSE-like RNA thermometer structure".
+RNA thermometers are regulatory RNA elements that modulate gene expression in response to temperature changes.
+The NSP3 complex is a protein complex that plays a crucial role in viral replication and host interaction in some viruses, particularly coronaviruses.
+We will study RMSD, RMSF, RG, Hydrogen Bonding, Cluster analysis,etc.